PostHog/posthog.com/contents/blog/posthog-alternatives.md

 2. **Heat maps and scroll maps:** PostHog supports click maps, but LogRocket offers more in-depth heat maps and scroll depth visualizations, which are ideal for UX research and click-through optimization.

 3. **Pricing & free tier:** LogRocket's free tier is limited to just 1,000 sessions per month and excludes numerous features, such as product analytics.
-In contrast, all PostHog users get 1 million events and 15k session recordings for free every month.
+In contrast, all PostHog users get 1 million events and 15k session recordings for free every month, and all the core features.

 ### What people like